Anca TrandafirescuDirector of Bachelor of Science in Architecture

-Anca Trandafirescu is an associate professor in architecture at The University of Michigan Taubman College of Architecture and Urban Planning.
-Trandafirescu teaches courses in design, theory, and representation and previously taught at the University of Oregon.
-In 2003 she established area.architecture, with Glenn Wilcox.
-The practice explores a breadth of design issues through speculative activites, competitions, commissioned projects, and design/build work with subject particularly focused on the combination of interests in public access and digital fabrication.
-The firms most recent and notable recognitions are: an ACSA Faculty Design Award honorable mention for HOT AIR in 2011, runners-up in the TEX-FAB Repeat Competition in 2010, top 10 in the Young Architect's Forum 10up Atlanta Competition in 2010, an honorable mention in the 99K House Competition in 2008.
-In 2009, Trandafirescu installation, “Hot Air,” was displayed in honor of the twentieth anniversary of the overthrow of the Romanian government in Timisoara, Romania.
-She held the Muschenheim Fellowship at the University of Michigan Taubman College in 2005-2006.
-She has a B.Arch. from Temple University and an M.Arch. the Bartlett, University College London.
-Trandafirescu is a licensed architect in NY.
+Anca Trandafirescu is an associate professor in architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning, where she teaches courses in design, theory, and representation.
+She held the Muschenheim Fellowship at Taubman College from 2005 to 2006, and previously taught at the University of Oregon.
+In 2003, Trandafirescu established area.architecture with Taubman College’s Glenn Wilcox.
+The practice explores a breadth of design issues through speculative activities, competitions, commissioned projects, and design/build work with subjects particularly focused on the combination of interests in public access and digital fabrication.
+The firm’s notable recognitions include an Association of Collegiate Schools of Architecture Faculty Design Award honorable mention for “Hot Air” in 2011, runners-up in the TEX-FAB Repeat Competition in 2010, top 10 in the Young Architect's Forum 10up Atlanta Competition in 2010, and an honorable mention in the 99K House Competition in 2008.
+In 2009, Trandafirescu’s installation, “Hot Air,” was displayed in honor of the 20th anniversary of the overthrow of the Romanian government in Timisoara.
+She is a licensed architect in New York.